bitrise-io/devcenter/_articles/en/bitrise-cli/offline-workflow-editor.md

 - cli
 - " workflows"
 - bitrise.yml
-summary: 'The open source Bitrise Workflow Editor is designed in such a way that you can run it offline on your Mac/PC without having to log into bitrise.io. '
+description: 'The open source Bitrise Workflow Editor is designed in such a way that you can run it offline on your Mac/PC without having to log into bitrise.io. '
 menu:
   bitrise-cli-main: